-As I always say, five minutes of prevention is worth a lot more than five days in the hospital.
+Five minutes of prevention is worth a lot more than five days in the hospital.
 And that, is the best motorcycle safety tip of all!

-If you have had the bad luck of being in a PA or NJ motorcycle accident, call Call 888-292-5352 (888-cycle-law) for a free consultation.
-You can also use our online form to contact Pennsylvania motorcycle accident attorney Lee D. Gaber, the one and only “Cycle Attorney”.
+If you have had the bad luck of being in a PA motorcycle accident, call me at 888-292-5352 (888-cycle-law) for a free consultation.

 The more you learn about motorcycle riding, the more fun you’re going to have, and you’ll be a safer rider as well.
 I have over 27 years experience as a Pennsylvania Motorcycle Accident Lawyer, and I recommend advanced motorcycle training for anyone who rides.
 Many high quality advanced motorcycle training courses are available all over the Commonwealth of Pennsylvania.

 You can improve your skill set in several different areas of riding, giving yourself confidence and the ability to ride in new and exciting places.

 Risk is something that we accept as part of our riding experience, so minimizing that risk is essential to be able to keep going out safely, ride after ride.
 An advanced motorcycle training course will show you how to anticipate and react to risky situations you will encounter, such as unexpected debris on the road, or another vehicle that is driving erratically.

 Knowledge of where, when, and how to brake is important to the development of your riding skill.
 Mastery of braking allows you to have fine control at low speeds, and to maneuver in limited spaces.
 Understanding how much and how fast to apply the brakes in varying conditions enables you to avoid many potentially dangerous encounters.